OPEN-NEXT/wp2.2_dev/docs/metrics-notes.md

 4. This visualisation does not have to be only for hardware designs, perhaps it can be used to show social and/or organisational structure of development communities?

 5. DSMs are basically a specific case of adjacency matrices, which should not be difficult to implement in Python.
 See [this article](https://medium.com/techmacademy/graphs-adjacency-matrix-behind-the-scenes-visual-tour-6512493912c0) and [this post](https://stackoverflow.com/q/29464252/186904) for simple examples.

+### What could be the dashboard used for

+- Give an idea of "what kind of project it is"
+  - insights into the technology (like GitHub bar indicating which languages are used)
+  - activity graph / participant network
+- Give an pproximate measure of what we mean with success:
+  - number of downloads / views
+  - number of commits
+  - stability of commits
+- Provide insights to guide projects
+  - way to encourage projects adopting the mantra "release early, release often".
+  - give guidance based on project phase (discover the phases or tie the analyses in theses phases declared by the user)